-Pierluisi, a Democrat, was the resident commissioner from Puerto Rico and was a Democrat.
+Pierluisi was the resident commissioner from Puerto Rico and was a Democrat.
 He served from 2009 to 2016.

 Because Puerto Rico is a territory of the United States, and not a state, its representative in the House of Representatives is a delegate, called the resident commissioner, with limited voting privileges — Pierluisi can vote in committee but not on the House floor, including not on the final passage of bills.
 Delegates have a marginalized role in Congress and their constituents are not represented in Congress in the same manner as most citizens.

 Read our 2016 Report Card for Pierluisi.

 Pierluisi is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 2016 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).